InkosiKemper/hello-everyone/README.md

 # hello-everyone
-Hello Everyone repo for Udemy Git Course this is my first project on github
+Hello Everyone repo for Udemy Git Course

+This is my first project on github

+Thank you